 37 Week Antenatal Visit

 It really is the downhill run now to the birth your baby, and thank goodness you will be saying!
 You are tired and probably uncomfortable and that little baby has not much more room to grow.
 You probably have also probably started your maternity leave and are in full prepare mode.
-You may have questions relating to lactation and our midwives will talk you through this and arm you with some expressing kits so that you can try to express some of that previous colostrum and freeze in preparation to take to hospital.
+You may have questions relating to lactation and the Obstetrician will talk you through this.

 38 Week Antenatal Visit